Lexus Vs. Acura: Battle Of The Brands

 The Acura vs. Lexus debate centers on luxury, too.
 Let's consider two midsize sedans from both brands: the Acura TLX and Lexus ES.

-Starting off, the TLX offers available contrast-stitched and perforated Milano premium leather upholstery on heated and ventilated 16-way power front seats.
+The TLX was discontinued after the 2025 model year, but it offers available contrast-stitched and perforated Milano premium leather upholstery on heated and ventilated 16-way power front seats.
 Power lumbar, thigh extensions, and side bolsters are also optional.
 Meanwhile, the midsize Lexus ES sedan reaches its most luxurious state with comparable semi-aniline leather upholstery; it only has 14-way power adjustability and lacks stitching, piping, and power side bolsters.
 Also, the sportiest Lexus ES, the F SPORT HANDLING, reduces front-seat adjustability (10-way) and has synthetic upholstery, while the sportiest TLX, the Type S, offers the aforementioned 16-way power seats.

 The new Acura vs. Lexus model lineup includes sedans and SUVs.
 While the Lexus collection has more models, navigating it can be rather confusing (like over a dozen SUV models, each with around six to eight trim levels).
-The Acura selection doesn't require a spreadsheet to understand, providing six models to choose from, including SUVs and sedans, each with around three to six trim levels.
+The Acura selection doesn't require a spreadsheet to understand, providing four models to choose from, including SUVs and a sedan, each with around three to six trim levels.

-Regardless, each brand has a compact sedan (Acura Integra and Lexus IS), a midsize sedan (Acura TLX and Lexus ES), a compact SUV (Acura RDX and Lexus UXh), a midsize SUV (Acura MDX and Lexus RX), and an all-electric SUV (Acura ZDX and Lexus RZ).
+Regardless, each brand has vehicles in similar segments, like a compact sedan (Acura Integra and Lexus IS), a compact/subcompact SUV (Acura RDX and Lexus UXh), and a midsize SUV (Acura MDX and Lexus RX).
 Both companies have also had supercars in the past (Acura NSX and Lexus LFA).

 With the differences we mentioned in the previous section coming into play, we think the choice is obvious.
 Whether it's a new Acura TLX or MDX, we'd be happy to help you experience the brand's spirit of Precision Crafted Performance.